palaeoware/repoconventions/README.md

 ### Licensing

-All Palaeoware code is released under the GNU General Public License.
+The majority of Palaeoware code is released under the GNU General Public License.
 See LICENSE.md files in the repositories for further information.

 All Palaeoware code is Copyright of the respective authors.